 You’re feeling frazzled and on edge lately.
 The smallest things can set you off, and you feel listless, tired, or moody and might have trouble sleeping.

 If you’ve been feeling blue lately, a part of the reason could be your diet.

 Our brain is always working, handling our movement, breathing, thoughts, heartbeat, and more, even when we’re sleeping.
 Much like a car, our brain constantly needs fuel, which comes from the food we eat.
 What’s in that fuel is crucial.
 What we eat has a direct impact on how well our brain functions and, as a result, our mood.

 Our brain performs best when it gets high-quality fuel.
-In other words, nutritious food filled with vitamins, minerals and antioxidants.
-Foods like that nourish the brain and prevent oxidative stress, cell damage caused when the body uses oxygen.
+In other words, we need to consume nutritious food that’s filled with vitamins, minerals and antioxidants.
+Doing so helps to nourish the brain and prevent oxidative stress, cell damage caused when the body uses oxygen.
 Conversely, eating low-quality foods (such as processed or refined foods) can cause inflammation and put more oxidative stress on the brain.

 “Multiple studies have found a correlation between a diet high in refined sugars and impaired brain function, and even a worsening of symptoms of mood disorders such as depression,” says Alessia Tan, nutritionist and business mentor at USANA Health Sciences.
 “Therefore, a healthy diet protects our mental health, while an unhealthy diet is a risk factor for depression and anxiety.”